-2.1 Scottish Funding Council ("SFC") - SFC is the national, strategic body that is responsible for funding teaching and learning provision, research and other activities in Scotland's Institutes and universities.
-SFC gives funding to Institutes and universities with guidance on how the funds should be distributed to students.
+- 2.1 Scottish Funding Council ("SFC"): SFC is the national, strategic body that is responsible for funding teaching and learning provision, research and other activities in Scotland's colleges and universities.
+SFC provides funding that colleges can claim for fee waivers. - 2.2 Fee waiver: Some students will be able to access a fee waiver, which means they will not have to pay their own course fees.
+Eligibility for a fee waiver will be assessed at the start of the course, and the student may be required to produce evidence to support their application.

-- 3.1 This policy sets outs a robust and transparent framework for the awarding Further Education course fee waivers at Shetland UHI. - 3.2 The policy will create an equality of experience for students across the partnership, whilst allowing individual Institutes the flexibility to respond to local needs. - 3.3 SFC Funded Fee Waivers The core of this policy is based on the SFC Guidance on Fee Waiver Grant Policy and any associated annexes and appendices.
-The current SFC Guidance can be accessed here.
-The majority of fee waivers will be funded by SFC. - 3.4 Discretionary Fee Waivers Students attending the University of the Highlands and Islands will have a parity of experience through the use of SFC Fee Waivers.
-Under exceptional circumstances and subject to individual budgets, Institutes have the power to award discretionary fee waivers. - 3.4.1 Categories of Discretionary Fee Waivers include but are not limited to: - Staff development, where a course is an essential part of an approved staff development plan - Additional academic requirements, where the Institute stipulates compulsory completion of an additional qualification as part of the main course - Exceptional requirements, where Institute Senior Management identify a significant local benefit to use of Discretionary Fee Waivers - 3.4.2 Institutes should endeavour to create parity of experiences for students across the region through their use of discretionary fee waivers. - 3.4.3 Due consideration should be given to the impact of discretionary fee waiver usage on other Institutes in the University of the Highlands and Islands partnership.
+- 3.1 This policy sets outs a robust and transparent framework for the awarding further education course fee waivers at Shetland UHI. - 3.2 The policy will create an equality of experience for students across the partnership, whilst allowing individual colleges the flexibility to respond to local needs.

+3.3 SFC Funded Fee Waivers

+The core of this policy is based on the SFC Fee Waiver Policy, associated annexes, and appendices.
+The current SFC Fee Waiver Policy can be accessed here.
+The majority of fee waivers will be approved by the college and funded by SFC.

+3.4 Discretionary Fee Waivers

+Students attending the University of the Highlands and Islands will have a parity of experience through the use of SFC fee waivers.
+Under exceptional circumstances and subject to individual budgets, colleges have the power to award discretionary fee waivers and for the college to pay the course fees.

+- 3.4.1 Categories of Discretionary Fee Waivers include but are not limited to: - Staff development, where a course is an essential part of an approved staff development plan. - Where the college stipulates compulsory completion of an additional qualification as part of the main course. - Exceptional requirements, where college senior management identify a local benefit to use of Discretionary Fee Waivers (being cognisant of 3.4.3). - 3.4.2 Colleges should endeavour to create parity of experiences for students across the region through their use of discretionary fee waivers. - 3.4.3 Due consideration should be given to the impact of discretionary fee waiver usage on other colleges in the University of the Highlands and Islands partnership.